CDMY0417/ToolMATH/README.md

 The `function` field points to a Python file in the corresponding implementation directory for that split.

-## Setup or Requirements
+## Requirements and Setups

-Suggested environment:
+Below are the suggested environment:

 ```bash
 pip install datasets openai